callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 pacman -S linux-firmware-qlogic
 # root@archiso
 su - you
-# Note AUR packages, e.g. xhci_pci, wd719x, aic94xx
+# Note AUR packages, e.g. xhci_pci, wd719x, aic94xx, ast
 # You can use the AUR meta package `mkinitcpio-firmware`, but it will install firmware packages not
 # raised in the mkinitcpio warnings, which is likely to be unnecessary.
-yay -S upd72020x-fw wd719x-firmware aic94xx-firmware
+yay -S upd72020x-fw wd719x-firmware aic94xx-firmware ast-firmware
+exit
+# root@archiso
+# Now we ensure consolefont will not complain about not being able
+# to set the font at boot by adding the bottom 2 lines
+echo "FONT=lat2-16" >> /etc/vconsole.conf
+echo "FONT_MAP=8859-2" >> /etc/vconsole.conf
+su - you
+# you@archiso
 exit # you@archiso on /mnt -> root@archiso on /mnt
 mkinitcpio -P
 exit # root@archiso on /mnt -> root@archiso on /